Skip to content

 openai_model = ChatOpenAI(model='gpt-4o-mini', api_key=keychain['openai'])

-The tools parameter allows you to pass any langchain tools you want your chatbot to be able to use.
+The tools parameter allows you to pass any langchain tools you want your agent to be able to use.
 You can use one of Langchain's built-in tools (such as FileManagementToolkit) or define your own custom tools.
 I will use FileManagementToolkit for demonstration purposes here.

 import langchain_core.tools